Airtel Africa (AAF) Q2 2025 earnings summary

 Q2 2025 earnings summary

-Achieved 19.9% constant currency revenue growth, driven by strong demand, network investment, and mobile money expansion, despite significant currency devaluation and macroeconomic challenges.
+Achieved 19.9% constant currency revenue growth (20.8% in Q2'25), driven by strong demand, network investment, and resilient performance despite significant currency devaluation, especially in Nigeria.

-EBITDA grew 13.5% in constant currency to $1,087m, with margin at 45.8%, though down from last year due to lower Nigeria contribution and inflationary pressures.
+EBITDA grew 13.5% in constant currency to $1.1 billion, with margin at 45.8%, though down from last year due to lower Nigeria contribution and inflationary pressures.

 Interim dividend increased by 9% to 2.6 cents per share, reflecting sustained value creation and a progressive dividend policy.